 3: The Abandoned Sanatorium of Châtillon-sur-Seine

-A Medical Vestige The Châtillon-sur-Seine sanatorium , closed for several decades, is a must-see site for urbex enthusiasts.
-This place offers a dive into the medical history of the 20th century.
+A Medical Relic: The Châtillon-sur-Seine sanatorium , closed for several decades, is a must-see for urban exploration enthusiasts.
+This site offers a glimpse into 20th-century medical history.

 Site Features